 Three Australian artists discovered a book about linocuts which changed their lives.
 They took off for England in search of the author.
 Matthew Sturgis tells their story

 Australia, during the early decades of the 20th century, could feel a long way away.
-A long way away, that is, from the cultural centers of Britain and Continental Europe.
+A long way away, that is, from the cultural centres of Britain and Continental Europe.
 As one English artist commiserated to a Sydney-based confrère, "I know how difficult it must be for you... out of touch with everything in the art line and without sympathetic surroundings and in a country that does not help towards making pictures."

-While this lament rather ignores the manifold splendors – and artistic possibilities – of the Australian landscape (as revealed recently at the Royal Academy's Australia show) – it does contain a strand of truth.
+While this lament rather ignores the manifold splendours – and artistic possibilities – of the Australian landscape (as revealed recently at the Royal Academy's Australia show) – it does contain a strand of truth.
 Certainly, even in the largest cities, Australian artistic life during the 1920s could sometimes seem parochial, cut off from the mainstream of experiment occurring on the other side of the world.
 In Melbourne, one oasis of cosmopolitan culture was provided by the Depot Bookshop run by the Arts and Crafts Society of Victoria.
 And it was there, amid the imported publications and periodicals, that a 29-year-old Australian painter called Eveline Syme made an interesting discovery.

 Syme was the daughter of a wealthy Melbourne newspaper proprietor.
 Tall, elegant but reserved, she had attended university in England, reading classics at Newnham College, Cambridge; but it was painting – and printmaking – that increasingly came to command her attention.
-She spent time at several Parisian ateliers during visits to Europe in the early 20s, and had begun to exhibit watercolors and woodcuts at various Melbourne galleries.
+She spent time at several Parisian ateliers during visits to Europe in the early 20s, and had begun to exhibit watercolours and woodcuts at various Melbourne galleries.

 At the Depot Bookshop in 1928 she picked up a small booklet called Lino-Cuts, published in England by the Bodley Head, and written by Claude Flight.
-She was entranced by the illustrations (created by the author) – boldly colored, radically stylised geometric images of contemporary metropolitan life: double-decker busses speeding down a city street, a traffic policeman reduced to a few lines amid a forest of squares and angles, a fairground swing-boat rendered as a vortex of broad stripes.
+She was entranced by the illustrations (created by the author) – boldly coloured, radically stylised geometric images of contemporary metropolitan life: double-decker buses speeding down a city street, a traffic policeman reduced to a few lines amid a forest of squares and angles, a fairground swing-boat rendered as a vortex of broad stripes.

 "Here," Syme later recalled, "was something new and different, lino-cut no longer regarded as a base form of woodcut, but evolved into a distinct branch of Twentieth Century Art.
 I had seen nothing more vital and essentially 'modern' in the best sense of the word than the reproductions in this book."